|Title||Vintage 19th c. marbled paper, Papier Croisé pattern |

 This pattern is created when a paper, treated with potassium hydroxide or caustic potash, is laid out on a flat surface.
 The colors used would be the same as those for other marbled papers only here would be mixed with starch and alum.
 The colors would then be applied to the paper either by sprinkling them on or sponging them on.
 When making a Papier Croisé, the final step requires that the paper be lifted up and shifted in turns while still wet.
 This final step allows the colors run and mix, causing the characteristic "twists and turns in the design."
 (Wolfe pg 114).

-The primary color for this example is green.
+The primary colors for this example are red and black.

 |Paper Process/Medium||Surface application papers -- Marbled papers |